gavinsimpson/physalia-gam-course/README.md

 ## Target audience and assumed background

-The course is aimed at at graduate students and researchers with limited statistical knowledge; ideally you’d know something about generalised linear models.
+The course is aimed at graduate students and researchers with limited statistical knowledge; ideally you’d know something about generalised linear models.
 But we’ll recap what GLMs are so if you’re a little rusty or not everything mentioned in the GLM course makes sense, we have you covered.
+From running the course previously, knowing the difference between "fixed" and "random" effects, and what the terms "random intercepts" and "random slopes" are, will be helpful for the Hierarchical GAM topic, but we don't expect you to be an expert in mixed effects or hierarchical models to take this course.

 Participants should be familiar with RStudio and have some fluency in programming R code, including being able to import, manipulate (e.g. modify variables) and visualise data.
 There will be a mix of lectures, in-class discussion, and hands-on practical exercises along the course.